 Are you a gourmet?
-If so then the eating the traditional French Foods of the Rhône Valley and the French Alps is your dream come true.
+If so, then eating the traditional French Foods of the Rhône Valley and the French Alps is your dream come true.

 Starting at the heart of the Rhône valley is one of the most famous places in France for food, Lyon.
 Famous French chef Cuenonsky (1873-1956) called Lyon the capital of good eating.
 Lyon is the most famous French food city.

 The Lyonnaise cooking trademark is simplicity, like traditional lyonnaise potatoes (potatoes, onion, parsley and butter).
 Using very fresh ingredients.

 Eating out: fine local traditional bistros (bouchons) are famous for great food.
 Regional French menus of Lyon feature the “tablier de spaeur” (local specialities of the day) and the local andouillette (sausage).
 Traditionally in these bistros the cooks are women.